 Prospect: We spend a lot of time, energy, and money negotiating the returns and tracking down deliveries.
 It’s cutting into our profit margin substantially, not to mention it creates a ripple that ultimately affects patients.

 Sales Rep: What would it mean to you to have guaranteed quality products delivered on time?

 Prospect: We really want to partner with a high-quality company that can deliver on time, every time.
 We spent over $5,000 last year alone on issues relating to returns.

 They key to successful consultative selling is keeping a strong customer focus throughout the entire process.
 That focus creates a win-win situation where the buyer feels supported in having their challenge solved, and the seller gains a loyal, long-term customer.

 IMPACT Selling is a 6-step, buyer-focused sales process used by sales professionals around the world, in hundreds of industries.
-The system helps sellers connect with buyers and communicate the value of their product and services – solving challenges for the client while increasing sales revenue for the rep.
+The sales training program helps sellers connect with buyers and communicate the value of their product and services – solving challenges for the client while increasing sales revenue for the rep.

-View the video below to see a client of The Brooks Group discuss her organization’s experience with IMPACT, and how it enhanced their consultative sales approach.
+View the video below to see a client of The Brooks Group discuss her organization’s experience with IMPACT sales training, and how it enhanced their consultative sales approach.

-Want to learn how IMPACT Selling can give your sales team an edge over the competition?
+Want to learn how IMPACT sales training programs can give your sales team an edge over the competition?
 Request your free consultation today.